FrankZhangRp/BoneCoT/README.md

 ### Assets, checkpoints and Data preparation
-We introduce how to prepare the data, model weights and assets for pre-training, fine-tuning and inference.
+We introduce how to prepare the data, model weights and assets for fine-tuning and inference.

-1. **Download model checkpoints:**
+1. **Download model checkpoints and datasets:**

     ```sh
     # Install gdown for downloading from Google Drive